Church of St John the Baptist, Newport

 The Church of St. John the Baptist, Newport is a parish church in the Church of England located in Newport, Isle of Wight.
 It is a Grade II listed building, the only surviving building by the British architect Robert Gunter Wetten (1804–1868).

 History

 Construction started in 1835.
 The building, at the junction of St. John's Road and Terrace Road, was complete by 1837.
 It cost £3,600 and had 830 seats.

 It was consecrated on 4 April 1837 by Charles Sumner, Bishop of Winchester.

 Originally it was a daughter church within the Parish of Carisbrooke, and known as St John's Church, Carisbrooke.
 It became a parish church in its own right in 1896, by order of the Privy Council.
-It is now part of a joint parish with Sts Thomas Minster.
+It is now part of a joint parish with Sts Thomas Minster, St Mary's, Carisbrooke and St Olave's, Gatcombe.

 Organ

 An organ was provided when the church opened in 1837, which was later replaced by a pipe organ by Bryceson Brothers dating from 1890.
 A specification of the organ can be found on the National Pipe Organ Register.